Need to surrender?

 Are you surrendering your pet because you cannot afford the care?
 Please connect with UPAWS staff about our Food Pantry program, Community Spay and Neuter program and other resources.

 The UPAWS Staff and Volunteers are here to help.
 We would love to assist you in finding a solution to either keep your beloved pet or avoid surrendering your pet to UPAWS.
 Please call anytime.
-If we are unable to answer the phone, please leave a message.
-We will call you back as soon as possible.

 A monetary donation is not required however is greatly appreciated to help ensure a safe, humane haven for animals that have no other place to go.
 Your donation will help with the care of your pet.